-Weighted Proposed Proposed Rent Bedrooms Average Rent Rent Difference Rent Advantage One-Bedroom \$985 - \$833 \$152 / \$833 18.2%
+Bedrooms Weighted Average Rent Proposed Rent Difference Proposed Rent Rent Advantage Studio N/A - \$774 - - - One-Bedroom \$985 - \$833 \$152 / \$930 16.3%

-Based on the maximum allowable 50% and 60% AMI rents for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area
+^{}Based on the maximum allowable rents for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area

-The proposed one-bedroom non-subsidized weighted average rent at the site represents a rent advantage of 18.2%.
+The programmatic, weighted average one-bedroom rent at the site represents a rent advantages of 16.3%.
 As currently proposed, no units will operate as non-subsidized Tax Credit.
-In the unlikely non-subsidized scenario, it is our opinion the maximum allowable rents are aggressive given the inferior amenities and square footage, as well as the moderately high capture rate, and would need to be reduced for at least a portion of the units to represent a greater value and attract a sufficient number of tenants to reach and maintain stabilized occupancy.
+In the unlikely non-subsidized scenario, it is our opinion the maximum allowable rents are aggressive given the inferior amenities and the high capture rate, and would need to be reduced for at least a portion of the units to represent a greater value and attract a sufficient number of tenants to reach and maintain stabilized occupancy.

-Please note that these are weighted averages of collected rents and do not reflect differences in the utility structure that gross rents include.
+Please note that these are weighted averages of collected rents do not reflect differences in the utility structure that gross rents include.
 Therefore, caution must be used when drawing any conclusions.
 A complete analysis of the achievable market rent by bedroom type and the rent advantage of the proposed gross rents is available in the Project Specific Demand Section on page 6 of Section G.